 - Your legal name, along with any aliases you are known by

 - Height and weight

 - The crime you are accused of

 - The name of the magistrate who issued the warrant, along with his or her signature

 - An affidavit of probable cause (which includes the name of the accused or a description, time and place of the alleged offense, sufficient facts that support a finding of probable cause that the person named in the warrant committed the offense within the time limit permitted by the statute of limitations

 Do You Need Help with a Criminal Defense Matter?

-Our attorney at The Alband Law Firm has tried more than 100 jury cases for clients in Fort Worth and throughout Tarrant County, helping each client feel confident that the justice system treated them fairly.
+Our attorney at Alband, Lane & Balderama has tried more than 100 jury cases for clients in Fort Worth and throughout Tarrant County, helping each client feel confident that the justice system treated them fairly.
 Learn more about what we can do for you by scheduling a free initial consultation!